 Pacifica’s Dream Big and Stellar Gaze Mascaras are Good Stuff.
 The only mildly concerning ingredient is non-organic rice protein, which can be contaminated with pesticides.
 Note: Pacifica’s Aquarian Gaze Mascaras (water resistant) are Okay Stuff (see below).

-Poofy Organics Mascara is made with mostly organic ingredients.
+Goofy Organics Non-Toxic Mascara is made with mostly organic ingredients.
 If anyone has tried this one and can speak to its performance, comment below!

 Pure Haven Essentials, formerly Ava Anderson Non-Toxic, makes a mascara with just 11 ingredients, all of little or no concern.
 Earlier this year, Ava Anderson shut down because of a scandal involving the non-disclosure of ingredients, including concerning ingredients that they claimed to not use.
 Assuming the original company learned from these errors and had made the necessary changes to their supply chain and manufacturing practices, I call this Good Stuff.